 Third Age Learning in Burlington (3ALB) began with one person attending a Third Age Learning (3AL) session in Guelph, Ontario Spring of 2010 and thinking, “Burlington needs one of these!”

 Well, now we have one.
 In slightly less than a year, 3ALB has gone from idea to execution.
 We learned a lot along the way so we’d like to share.

 Steps in Starting a Third Age Learning Group

 1. It Takes Time

-3ALB did it in less than a year, but based on that experience we’d recommend 18 months.
+3ALB did it in less than a year.
 Many tasks need to be accomplished simultaneously – program development, incorporation, fund-raising, budgeting, and publicity, for example, to mention only some.
 They all take time.

 2. Grow a Good Team

 Your team will have a different mix of skills but when you’ve done a good job of team-building you’ll have two important advantages:

 - You can do more than you think possible